Blog Series Part 3 of 3: Trust but Verify Quality Standards

 - Official identification of the microbial species

-- CFU count (number of living microbes within the sample) which meet or exceed the manufacturer’s label claim
+- Colony Forming Unit (CFU) count (number of living microbes within the sample) which meet or exceed the manufacturer’s label claim

 - Stability data showing label claim agreement throughout the supply chain.